rivolli/mfe/README.md

 ## Developer notes

 In the current version, the meta-feature extractor only support classification problems.
-In a near future we plan add clustering and regression measures and also support MtL evaluation measures.
+In a near future we plan to add clustering and regression measures and also support MtL evaluation measures.
 For more specific information on how to extract each group of measures, please refer to the functions documentation page and the examples contained therein.
 For a general overview of the **mfe** package, please look up the associated vignette.

 To cite **mfe** in publications use: Rivolli, Adriano and Garcia, Luis P. F. (2017). mfe: Meta-Features Extractor for Meta-Learning.
 R package version 1.0.0. http://CRAN.R-project.org/package=mfe